tecton-ai-ext/sliding_window_transformation/README.md

 | 2021-05-04 | 1       | d           | 2021-05-06 |

 The output of tecton_sliding_window can now be grouped by window_end, to get the desired window aggregation.
-If we want a list of merchants from transactions, we can use the transformation below on the output of  `tecton_sliding_window`:
+If we want a list of merchants, we can use the transformation below on the output of  `tecton_sliding_window`:

 ```python
 @transformation(mode='spark_sql')
 def user_distinct_merchant_transaction_count_transformation(window_input_df):